Skip to main content

 • For BMus Traditional Music students: Josh Dickson

-• Students in the School of Drama, Dance Production and Film should discuss their exchange with their Programme Leader, who should also assist in completing the Learning Agreement and providing signatures.
+• Students in either the School of Dance or School of Stage and Screen should discuss their exchange with their Head of Programme who will assist with your exchange Learning Agreement and provide signatures.

 Please let the International and Student Experience team know immediately if any of your personal or contact details change.